Strategy

 Social Inclusion

-The central role of Social Inclusion was recognised in this strategy from the
+The central role of Social Inclusion was recognised in this strategy from the beginning and was emphasised in the guidelines.

-The CDB held a Social Inclusion Conference attended by over 200 delegates from
+The CDB held a Social Inclusion Conference attended by over 200 delegates from all parts of the County in March 2000.

-This was launched by the Minster for Rural Development, Eamon O Cuiv, T.D., in
+A Social Inclusion Measures [SIM] Co-ordination Group was established in November 2000.
+This SIM group undertook a Social Inclusion Audit of the County.
+This was launched by the Minster for Rural Development, Eamon O Cuiv, T.D., in November 2001.

-The report made recommendation as to the co-ordination of Social Inclusion
+The report made recommendation as to the co-ordination of Social Inclusion resources and effectiveness in the County.

 Community Fora

-this new process.
-The sector was involved in the CDB itself as part of the
+The Community and Voluntary Sectors were seen as being of central importance to this new process.
+The sector was involved in the CDB itself as part of the Social Partners Pillar.

 The Strategic Planning Process in County Donegal: Facts & Figures